Differences between an e-SBC and a Firewall

 Unlike a firewall, an e-SBC maintains session status and controls and manipulates SIP signaling plus associated RTP media streams.
 For example, an e-SBC keeps channels open during a communications session, while a firewall will close and reopen a channel using different port numbers, which can bring down a session.

+With the ability to maintain session state and manipulate RTP media streams as well as SIP signaling, the E-SBC can apply dynamic trust levels based on observed endpoint behavior.
 A SIP firewall is implemented as a SIP proxy server, which is responsible for transmitting and controlling SIP signaling information, but does not actively participate in the RTP media path (the audio and video streams).

 An e-SBC, on the other hand, is implemented as a back-to-back user agent (B2BUA), which actively processes both signaling and media paths.
 A B2BUA ends a session with a SIP entity (who makes the call) and establishes a different session with another SIP entity (who receives the call).
 This allows an E-SBC to inspect and manipulate the content of the entire session to enforce security policies and efficiently manage business communications.